 Prospective public health workers may also consider enrolling in a graduate diploma program, which provides graduate-level specialization to individuals who have already completed a bachelor's degree.
 Successful graduates possess a high degree of professionalism, strong communication skills, leadership ability, and a sense of public service.
-These programs consist of just a few courses and may be available online.
+These programs may be available online.
+Program length varies, but is relatively short and consists of just a few classes.
+Prerequisites include a master's degree, letters of recommendation, work experience, and internships.

 Public Health Certification